k2view-academy/K2View-Academy/articles/25_environments/04_offline_deployment.md

-# Manual Deployment from XML File
+# Offline Environment Deployment

-To deploy an environment to server from the XML file, do the following:
+Offline environment deployment is the ability to deploy an environment to server from the XML file.

+Do the following:

 1. Connect to a server by using the Fabric Console.